+If you've found thin, white worms in your stool or have extreme anal itching at night, you might have pinworms.
 Pinworms are human parasites that live in the intestine.
-They are small, white, and round, measuring between one-tenth of an inch to half an inch.
-They live between two and eight weeks.
+They are small, white, and round, measuring between one-tenth of an inch to half an inch and live between two and eight weeks.

 For women, pinworms can occasionally (but rarely) migrate from the anus to the vagina.
 Pinworm infection is common, striking people across all economic levels.
 It is estimated that at any given time some 10% of the U.S. population is infected with pinworms, and an even higher percent in other countries.

-Once swallowed, pinworm eggs hatch in the small intestine and travel to the large intestine where they mate.
-The male dies after mating and is passed out in the bowels.
+Once swallowed or inhaled, pinworm eggs hatch in the small intestine and travel to the large intestine where they mate.
+The male dies after mating and is passed through the bowels.
 The female becomes filled with eggs (between 11,000 and 16,000) and makes her way to the opening of the anus in order to get the oxygen she needs to complete reproduction.
-Her presence at the anal opening causes severe itching experience for the infected person.
+Her presence at the anal opening causes a severe itching experience for the infected person.
 After depositing her eggs at the anal opening, the female dies.

 Once on the infected person’s hands, the contamination can spread to toilet seats, bathroom fixtures, toys, clothing, and other people.
 Through contact with contaminated hands, surfaces, or food, the pinworm eggs enter a new human host and begins a new lifecycle.
 For this reason, thorough washing of hands, clothing, and surfaces are all important in treatment.

 A pinworm infection can last indefinitely unless it is interrupted with drugs and strict hygiene.
 With proper treatment, however, some infections are cured in four weeks.
 Others may require up to a year to disappear.